-Remote Admin Port: The port number used to access the DIR-808L is used in the URL.
+Remote Admin Port: The port number used to access the DIR-816L is used in the URL.
 Example:

-If you have enabled HTTPS Server, you must enter https:// as part of the
+If you enabled the HTTPS Server, you must enter https:// as part of the

 URL to access the router remotely.

 Remote Admin Select Allow All or Deny All from the drop-down menu.